A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Boson Mass Interactions

-Now consider the diagrams of \fref{fig:Wmassbosoncorrs}(ii)-(iii) which contain loop corrections.
-The preons persisting after integration no longer necessarily arise from the same vertices, but this is unimportant as they are still within $\mc{L}_\preon$ of one another and can therefore once again be considered to make up a composite vector boson, and thus be mapped to fundamental vector bosons, to again yield a coupling to the boson sector of the QL expressed in terms of $\EQL{2}$ (and again these vanish as the bosons are $W$ bosons).
-However, now recognise that the inverse process may be applied to any boson loop diagram such as \fref{fig:Wphotons}(i), mapping it into a composite vector boson loop and then introducing additional arbitrarily selected preons from the QL.
-Such a reconstructed six-preon-line diagram then admits loop corrections in the manner described above.
-This mapping therefore identifies a set of nontrivial higher-order correction to the photon loop diagram of \fref{fig:Wphotons}(i) which can only be obtained by mapping the interacting photons into preon constituents and recruiting additional preons from the QL to make up preon vertices.\bfootnote{Note that this recruitment (i)~is always possible due to the homogeneity of the QL and the extremely large number of QL particles within autocorrelation length \pt{$\LQL{1}$}, and (ii)~is obligatory as the energy scale for a boson at rest in the isotropy frame of the QL mandates that it interacts with triplets.}
+Now consider diagrams having the form of \fref{fig:Wmassbosoncorrsnew}(ii) which contain loop corrections.
+The preons persisting after integration no longer necessarily arise from the same vertices, but this is unimportant as they are still within $\mc{L}_\preon$ of one another and can therefore once again be considered to make up composite vector bosons, again yielding a coupling to the boson sector of the pseudovacuum.
+(Again these vanish for the $W$~boson.)

-Further recalling that the scalar boson loop in \sref{sec:Wmass_scalbosloop} was evaluated by a mathematical mapping via a composite boson loop to a fundamental boson loop, the converse mapping once again reveals a route back to preon triplet vertices for this diagram, and imparts equivalent corrections to the scalar boson loop diagram of \fref{fig:Wphotons}(ii).
+Crucially, however, the converse process may be applied to any boson loop diagram such as \fref{fig:Wphotons}(i), recruiting an additional two bosons (two preon lines and two antipreon lines) from the pseudovacuum.
+Choice of gauge ensuring that this recruitment yields triplets consistent with fermions.
+The recruited preons permit reconstruction of a diagram having the form of \fref{fig:Wmassbosoncorrsnew}(i), without $K$ matrices.
+Such a reconstructed six-preon-line diagram then admits all of the loop corrections identified for \fref{fig:Wmassbosoncorrsnew} above.
+This mapping therefore identifies a set of nontrivial higher-order correction to the boson loop diagram of \fref{fig:Wphotons}(i) which can \emph{only} be obtained by mapping the interacting bosons into preon constituents and recruiting additional preons from the pseudovacuum to make up preon vertices before integrating them out again.
+[Note that this recruitment (i)~is always possible due to the homogeneity of the pseudovacuum and the large number of background particles within autocorrelation length \prm{\mc{L}_0}, and (ii)~is obligatory as it provides additional channels for interaction between a propagating boson and the background fields.]
+Further recalling that the scalar boson loop in \sref{sec:Wmass_scalbosloop} was evaluated by mapping to a vector boson loop, equivalent corrections also apply to the scalar boson loop diagram of \fref{fig:Wphotons}(ii).